AspiringArtificer/pokemon-essentials-template/README.md

 After you confirm that the repo is set up properly, you should be (technically) fully capable of making an essentials game without ever opening RMXP.

 * To edit maps, including event locations, you can open the tiled project in src/tiled.
 * To edit event details, aside from location, edit the specific files in src/events.
-Note that the events here do contain location info, but during compilation, the map data take precedence.
+Note that the events here do contain location info (for eevee compatibility), but during compilation, the map data takes precedence.
 * You can edit pretty much everything else in the essentials debug menus.

 ### Adding Maps